Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/12_PWM_doc.rst

 Smoothing the signal
 -------------------------
-As explored in the experiment, 100 Hz is enough to fool a human eye that an LED isn’t blinking.
-There are other applications where this won’t do.
-Just imagine that you wanted to use PWM to dim lights for shooting illuminating a movie set or, even worse, set a threshold voltage of a comparator.
-You might say that there is no reason to use PWM for this, but hey, PWM is cheap.
-Very cheap.
-Increasing PWM frequency and adding some signal filtering may save a lot of money.
-Filtering may be realized by an RC filter.
-Filter’s time constant must be significantly greater than that of PWM, otherwise smoothing will be insufficient.
-Keep in mind that a filtered PWM signal must pass through a voltage buffer (OpAmp follower) if it will be connected to anything other than a high impedance load.
+As demonstrated in the previous experiment, a 100 Hz PWM signal is sufficient to deceive the human eye into perceiving a constant light.
+However, in certain applications such as lighting for movie sets or setting a threshold voltage for a comparator, a higher PWM frequency may be required.
+Although PWM is a cost-effective solution, increasing the frequency and implementing signal filtering using an RC filter may lead to significant cost savings.
+It is crucial to note that the time constant of the filter must be much greater than that of PWM for adequate smoothing.
+Additionally, if the filtered PWM signal is connected to a load with a low impedance, it must pass through a voltage buffer (OpAmp follower) to prevent signal degradation.

-Let’s loose the LED for this example to make the circuit simpler.
-This means we can also get rid of output2 and simply connect an RC filter across output1’s connectors.
-Input1 is set to 10x and connected to the RC’s output.
+In this scenario, we can simplify the circuit by removing the LED and output2.
+We can connect an RC filter across the output1's connectors, and input1 can be set to 10x and linked to the output of the RC filter.

 .. image:: img/12_PWM_filtering_circuit.jpg
 	:name: smoothing PWM signal